JBShaffer91/Whiteboard/README.md

 ## Solutions

 The solutions for the problems above are all contained in `Whiteboard.md`.
 The solutions are written in JavaScript.
 Before each solution, there is a brief description of the problem and the approach I took to solve it.

+## Evaluation

+The `WbEval.md` file contains the assigned question that I was tasked to solve for the whiteboarding exercise.
+It includes a description of the problem, an overview of my approach, and a code snippet of my solution.